sourabhtk37/Hingemonium/README.md

 **Can I use this on my iMac?**

-Not yet tested.
-Feel free to slam your computer into your desk and make a PR with your results.
+~~Not yet tested.
+Feel free to slam your computer into your desk and make a PR with your results.~~

+[It totally works](https://github.com/samhenrigold/LidAngleSensor/issues/33).
+If it doesn't work for you, try slamming your computer harder?

 **Why?**